landerson02/Adatest-App/README.md

 Once in the vm, you will be able to navigate into the Adatest folder and run the vm_setup script
 ```
 cd Adatest/Adatest-App
-bash vm_setup.sh
+bash vm-setup.sh
 ```
-This should install and give permissions to everything for the app and Docker to run.
+This installs and give permissions to everything for the app and Docker to run.
 Due to the nature of docker, it is unable to use gpu during build, and I have not quite yet figured it out yet.
 Therefore, run the application locally to use the gpu by running go to backend folder: ``` python manage.py runserver ``` then go to frontend folder: ```npm run dev```